x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/remove-outlook-web-app-mailbox-policy.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: edab7bac-b62c-4b82-8f21-dcac77cf0e8f
-description: "You can remove a Microsoft Outlook Web App mailbox policy from an Exchange organization by using either the EAC or the Shell."
+description: "You can remove a Microsoft Outlook Web App mailbox policy from an Exchange organization by using either the EAC or Exchange Online PowerShell."
 ---

 # Remove an Outlook Web App mailbox policy from Exchange

-You can remove a Microsoft Outlook Web App mailbox policy from an Exchange organization by using either the EAC or the Shell.
+You can remove a Microsoft Outlook Web App mailbox policy from an Exchange organization by using either the EAC or Exchange Online PowerShell.

 For additional management tasks related to Outlook Web App mailbox policies, see [Outlook Web App mailbox policies](outlook-web-app-mailbox-policies.md).